Museo Universitario del Chopo

 Museo Nacional de San Carlos

-This museum exhibits a formidable collection of European art from the 14th century to early 20th century, including works by Rubens and...
+Exhibits a formidable collection of European art from the 14th century to early 20th century, including works by Rubens and Goya.
+The...

 Monumento a la Revolución